Biography

 b.
 1962 in Hualien, Taiwan

-Peng Kanglong is as a literati-recluse artist who paints in the traditional landscape and flower genres.
-Having graduated from the Taipei National University of the Arts in 1988 with a focus in Chinese brush and ink painting, his major stylistic influences include the 17th century Monk artists Shitao (1642–1707) and Kuncan (1612 to after 1674), as well as the Modern landscape master Huang Binghong (1865–1955).
-Landscape and flower painting are two distinct genres with their own metaphoric languages, painting techniques, representative masters and developmental histories.
-With the possible exception of Huang Binhong, Peng Kanglong is perhaps the first ink artist to explore the artistic possibilities of integrating these formerly separate genres.
-Whereas Huang Binghong's artistic breakthrough employs the brushwork of flower painting to transform landscape painting, Peng Kanglong works in the reverse direction employing the fine texture strokes and expansive compositional depth of landscape painting to render his extraordinary flowers.
+In the long history of Chinese brush and ink painting, landscape and flower painting are two distinct genres with their own metaphoric languages, painting techniques, representative masters and developmental histories.
+With the possible exception of Huang Binhong (1865-1955), Peng Kanglong is perhaps the first ink artist to explore the artistic possibilities of integrating these formerly separate genres.
+Whereas Huang Binhong's artistic breakthrough employs the brushwork of flower painting to transform landscape painting, Peng Kanglong works in the reverse direction employing the fine texture strokes and expansive compositional depth of landscape painting to render his extraordinary flowers.

-Peng Kang-long's works have been recently exhibited in "Feast of Verdure", The Historical Grand Courtyard, Taipei (2021), "Mukuteki", The Museum of Kyoto, Japan (2019), "Different Paths: Exploration in Ink", Sothebys S|2, Hong Kong (2017), and "Shuimo: Ten Thousand Blossoms Spring", Sotheby's S|2, New York (2015) amongst others.
-His work can be found in the permanent collections of the National Taiwan Museum of Fine Art, the Taipei Fine Art Museum, the Fubon Cultural & Educational Foundation, and the Abu Dhabi Royal Family Collection, and the Fondation INK Collection in Geneva, Switzerland.
+Peng Kanglong's works have been recently exhibited in "Many Splendored Spring", New York Asia Week, New York (2023), "Feast of Verdure", The Historical Grand Courtyard, Taipei (2021), "Mukuteki", The Museum of Kyoto, Japan (2019), "Different Paths: Exploration in Ink", Sotheby's S|2, Hong Kong (2017), and "Shuimo: Ten Thousand Blossoms Spring", Sotheby's S|2, New York (2015) amongst others.
+His work can be found in the permanent collections of the National Taiwan Museum of Fine Art, the Taipei Fine Art Museum, the Fubon Cultural & Educational Foundation, the Abu Dhabi Royal Family Collection, and the Fondation INK Collection in Geneva, Switzerland.

 Works